var-commits/sort-shuffle/README.md

 ## Getting started

-- Clone the project
+- Clone this repository
-- Enter into the project root folder
+- Navigate to the top level of the directory
-- Run index.html in browser
+- Open [index.html](https://github.com/var-commits/sort-shuffle/blob/main/index.html) in your browser

 ## Technologies Used